ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 To achieve the best results for students, school counselors regularly assess their program to:

-• determine its effectiveness
+• Determine its effectiveness

-• inform improvements to their school counseling program design and delivery
+• Inform improvements to their school counseling program design and delivery

-Annually a qualified administer completes the school counselor performance appraisal to evaluate the school counselor’s overall performance.
+Annually, an experienced administrator completes the school counselor performance appraisal to evaluate the school counselor’s overall performance.
 Appraisal documents are often developed in alignment with state or district guidelines and may appear in a variety of frameworks selected by state and district leaders.

 Essential components of performance appraisal include evidence of: